Bill Cassidy: Politics

 Cassidy was first elected to the Louisiana State Senate in 2006 as a Republican.
 He had previously been a Democrat, supporting Michael Dukakis for president in 1988, donating to Senator Paul Tsongas's 1992 presidential campaign, and to Louisiana Democrats Governor Kathleen Blanco in 2003 and 2004 and Senator Mary Landrieu in 2002.
 In 2013, Cassidy called his donation to Landrieu a "youthful indiscretion", saying that she "got elected and fell into partisan politics...
 Louisiana hasn't left Mary, Mary has left us."
 Since 2001, he has mostly contributed to Republican candidates, including Senator David Vitter.
 According to Cassidy, he switched parties after the extinction of conservative Democrats and because of his frustration with the bureaucracy and inefficiency of the public hospital system.

 On December 9, 2006, Cassidy won a special election for the District 16 seat in the Louisiana Senate.
-In his first bid for public office, he defeated veteran State Representative William Daniel, a fellow Republican and Libertarian candidate S.B.
+In his first bid for public office, he defeated veteran State Representative and fellow Republican William Daniel, and Libertarian candidate S.B.
 Zaitoon.
 The election was held to replace Jay Dardenne, who vacated the seat he had held since 1992 upon his election as Louisiana Secretary of State.
 Cassidy was sworn in on December 20, 2006.
 On October 20, 2007, he was reelected to a full four-year term in the Louisiana State Senate.
 Cassidy received 76% of the vote against Republican Troy "Rocco" Moreau (15%) and Libertarian Richard Fontanesi (9%).

-U.S. House of Representatives
+U.S. House of Representatives (2009-2015)

 Elections

 On November 4, 2008, Cassidy was elected to serve Louisiana's 6th district in the U.S. House of Representatives, defeating incumbent Democratic Congressman Don Cazayoux with 48% of the vote.
 He likely owed his victory to the independent candidacy of state representative Michael L. Jackson.
 Jackson finished third with 36,100 votes, more than the 25,000-vote margin separating Cassidy and Cazayoux.

 In the 2010 midterm elections, Cassidy easily won a second term, defeating Democrat Merritt E. McDonald of Baton Rouge with 66% of the vote.
 In the 2012 election, Cassidy was reelected again defeating Rufus Holt Craig, Jr., a Libertarian, and Richard Torregano, an Independent.
 Cassidy received 79% of the vote.